SwatiKaushik/C-HMM/README.md

 Usage
 =============

-C-HMM is precompiled with Java7.
-If you are using lower version of Java, recompile the source code using the following commands:
+C-HMM is precompiled with Java7(CascadeCUST.jar).
+If you are using lower version of Java, recompile the source code (CascadeCUST.tar) using the following commands:

 1. Download and extract apache ant
 2. export ANT_HOME="path to ANT directory"